 It was shocking to watch Jacob Mercer (Chris Mulkey) take off his belt and violently whip his eldest son in the final moments of Leaving Home.
 I daresay that is what has kept me from commenting on this play for such a long time until now.
 It had less to do with this show being an otherwise mostly low key performance or that it was a good show with good direction, populated and performed by really great actors or that I found anything particularly wrong with the production.
 It was my loathing as a human being at witnessing the family dysfunction that was presented here.
 It struck a heavy cord.

-Leaving Home, set in the 1970s, written by Canadian playwright David French and listed as one of the 1000 essential plays in the Oxford Dictionary, is according to director Barbara Tarbuck, a love story, an immigrant-generated struggle.
+Leaving Home, set in the 1970s, written by Canadian playwright David French and listed as one of the 1000 essential plays in the Oxford Dictionary, currently at the Ruskin Group Theatre Company, is, according to director Barbara Tarbuck, a love story, an immigrant-generated struggle.
 And I suppose seen in its full 5 play cycle it does showcase a much more intensified view of that.
 However, seen as a single play, it had a slightly different effect.
 Whether or not Mr. French intended to spotlight the subject within his text, the issue of child ownership comes directly into play.

 It’s a theme that resonates as much in Leaving Home as it does in classics like Shakespeare’s Romeo and Juliet or A Midsummer Night’s Dream; parents forcing their children to be adults – into making adult choices and decisions that will steer the course of their entire lives, and yet controlling every aspect as to who, when, what, why, and how they will do it, deciding for them, conditionally, regardless of the intention.
 There is so much blame, emotional recklessness and revenge-taking in the first installment of this episodic, that it’s difficult to see how anyone is going to be able to rise above any of the issues and break free.
 Jacob’s eldest son Ben (Kayde McMullen) tries.